GnosticPlayers/GTP-Smash/README.md

 Update: 27/04/2021

 Just finished adding the anomitiy module.
 Tested around 400K bots on paypal.com.
-It seems to be struggling
+It seems to be struggling Just decided to finish off the internal-VPN access, to allow for tor node connections.
+Attacked with 300K bots to twitter.com The site wasn't downed, but a lot of features were offline.
+Messages & Tweets were off.
+Google was also affected by it as well.
+Google has been hit with around 280K bots, mostly all from China.
+Attack power was at around 900GBPS, capped at 1.14TBPS.
 # Author

 __Email__: dreammarket@riseup.net